BiocPy/BiocPy/README.md

 # BiocPy

-Interface to all [BiocPy](https://github.com/BiocPy) Packages.
-The package itself does not provide any methods or functionality on its own.
+Installs all [BiocPy](https://github.com/BiocPy) packages.
+The package itself does not provide any functionality on its own.
 It provides an

-- easier way to install all the relevant packages
+- easier way to install all ***core*** packages
-- an easier interface to access the base data representations or classes
+- an interface to access the base data representations or classes

 ## Install